JoseJX/analogue-pocket-patches/README.md

 This patch converts `Wario Land II (U,E)` to the `.pocket` format.

+This patch waas updated to fix saving.
+(2022/04/02)

 ROM MD5: `e5e8910d436acb9fd218559a216501a3`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/WarioLand2.ips).